Here's how DEGIRO now holds clients' money

 For DEGIRO clients, this change has two advantages.

-The first advantage is that each client is protected by the German Deposit Guarantee Scheme.
-This fund ensures each client up to a maximum amount of € 100.000 (for DEGIRO joint accounts, the insurance doubles to € 200.000).
-Previously, DEGIRO adhered to the Dutch Investor Protection Scheme, which guaranteed each client up to €20.000.
+The first advantage is that each client is protected by the German Interbank Deposit Protection Fund.
+This fund indemnified each client up to a maximum of EUR 100,000.
+Previously, DEGIRO adhered to the Dutch investor protection scheme, which indemnified each client up to EUR 20,000.

-The negative interest compensation policy
+The negative interest compensation policy (until October 2022)

-Even with this new approach, DEGIRO adopts a compensation policy on these negative returns: in fact, it undertakes to offset the first € 2.500 held on the cash balance of the DEGIRO account.
-Above this threshold, negative interests are charged to the client.
+DEGIRO adopted a policy of compensating for these negative returns: it would compensate the first €2,500 held on the cash balance of the DEGIRO account.
+Above this amount, the negative interest was borne by the client.

-Active users (i.e. those who generate more than € 350 in commissions in 60 days) benefit from the compensation policy for the first € 100.000 held on the Flatex cash account.
+Active users (i.e. those who generated more than 350€ commission in 60 days) benefited from the compensation policy for the first 100,000€ held on the Flatex account.

 Reviewer